Embrun Cathedral

 In the fifth century relics of St Nazarius were translated to Embrun, which had supported a bishop since the fourth century; Embrun became a noted place of pilgrimage.
 Charlemagne erected the basilica that was visited by Pope Leo III.

-The cathedral church, built on foundations that date to its founding in the ninth century, was constructed between 1170 and 1220; its Romanesque portal, columns supported on crouching lions in the north portal and striped stonework courses in cream and gray stone express cultural links with Lombardy.
-The interior has an elaborate Baroque high altar inlaid in colored marbles, recently rediscovered frescoes, an organ (the oldest working in France) donated by Louis XI of France, who habitually sported in his cap a leaden emblem of the Virgin of Embrun, and whose last words were addressed to "Nôtre Dame d'Embrun, ma bonne maîtress, ayez pitié de moi".
+The current cathedral church, built on foundations that date to its founding in the ninth century, was constructed between 1170 and 1225; its Romanesque portal, columns supported on crouching lions in the north portal and striped stonework express cultural links with Lombardy.
+The striping was created by alternating courses of black schist and white limestone, while the crouching lions and their columns were executed in pink and green marbles.

+The interior has an elaborate Baroque high altar inlaid with colored marbles, recently rediscovered frescoes, and an organ (the oldest working in France) which was donated by Louis XI of France, who habitually sported in his cap a leaden emblem of the Virgin of Embrun and whose last words were "Nôtre Dame d'Embrun, ma bonne maîtress, ayez pitié de moi."